 Yes, just because you decide to go full Roth this year, it doesn’t mean that you’re locked into your choice for the life of your account.
 You get to choose your allocation year by year.
 If you prefer to ignore the Roth option in order to reduce a hefty income tax bill for this year, you still have the option to make maximum contributions to your Roth solo 401k the next year.
 It all depends on what makes sense for any given year.

 Breaking It Down

-The only thing you need to remember is that there are two kinds of solo 401k accounts available on the employee side: A pre-tax account (traditional) and an after-tax account (Roth).
+The only thing you need to remember is that there are two kinds of solo 401k accounts available: A pre-tax account (traditional) and a post-tax account (Roth).

-With a solo 401k, you have access to both.
-And you can choose to allocate to either one, or both.
+With a solo 401k, you have access to both as long as your plan provider offers them.
+And, you can choose to allocate to either one, or both.
 Which one you choose depends on what makes the most sense for you for a given year.

 If your income is high, and getting a tax-deduction would help you, then contributing towards a traditional solo 401k account would make more sense.
 If you don’t necessarily mind paying taxes on the income, and want to maximize your tax-free nest egg for retirement, then a Roth solo 401k might be the better option.

 The Ocho Solo 401k Plan comes with a Roth option, easy account setup, managed tax filings, and zero fees on your assets under management.
 Learn more.

 7 Money Strategies to Optimize Your Finances as a Business Owner

 From reducing your tax bill to leveraging your business expenses… Learn how to tackle your business finances this year and implement proven strategies—without the overwhelm or spending years studying tax code.

 No stress!
 Register and we'll send you a replay!